alphagov/govuk-content-schemas/README.md

 This repo contains schemas and examples of the content that uses them on GOV.UK.

-The aim of it is to support 'contract testing' between the frontend and publisher apps by expressing the schema and examples in strict, machine processable form.

 We use [JSON Schema](http://json-schema.org/) to define the schemas.

 For each schema, there are three possible representations: